PrestaShop/docs/src/content/1.7/project/maintainers-guide/releasing-prestashop/create-build.md

 ### Update the files in the project

 - Add the contents of the changelog at the top end of PrestaShop's [Changelog file][changelog-file].
 - Update PrestaShop's [Contributors file][contributors-file] by adding the new contributors.
+Keep the alphabetical order.
 - Commit your changed files with following message: `// Changelog [version]`
 - You may push this branch to your own (private) fork, if you wish to.